cchauve/CompMath-Day-2023/exp/hyasp_database_doi_10.15146_R33X2J__v2/README.md

-# Plasmids comparison paper: HyAsP database
+# ARETE Plamids Comparison Paper: HyAsP database

 This directory contains the list of GenBank accession numbers for the plasmid database used by HyAsP.